Nigerian Civil War: Persecution of Igbo

-The persecution of the Igbo people is a painful chapter in Nigerian history, and the scars of this history continue to influence the present.
-While the historical persecutions cannot be undone, addressing the systemic issues of political and economic marginalization faced by the Igbo is essential for healing the wounds of the past.
-A more inclusive and equitable Nigeria, where the Igbo are afforded equal opportunities and representation, is key to ensuring a peaceful future for all ethnic groups in the country.

 Breakaway

 The new republic adopted the Flag of Biafra which was unveiled on 30 May 1967.

 The deluge of refugees in Eastern Nigeria created a difficult situation.
 Extensive negotiations took place between Ojukwu, representing Eastern Nigeria, and Gowon, representing the Nigerian Federal military government.
 In the Aburi Accord, finally signed at Aburi, Ghana, the parties agreed that a looser Nigerian federation would be implemented.
 Gowon delayed announcement of the agreement and eventually reneged.

 The proposed break-up of the East, West and Northern regions following Gowon's military decree.

 On 27 May 1967, Gowon proclaimed the division of Nigeria into twelve states.
-This decree carved the Eastern Region in three parts: South Eastern State, Rivers State, and East Central State.
+This decree carved the Eastern Region in three parts: South-Eastern State, Rivers State, and East Central State.
 Now the Igbos, concentrated in the East Central State, would lose control over most of the petroleum, located in the other two areas.

 On 30 May 1967, Ojukwu declared independence and renamed the entire Eastern Region 'the Republic of Biafra'.

 The Federal Military Government immediately placed an embargo on all shipping to and from Biafra—but not on oil tankers.
 Biafra quickly moved to collect oil royalties from oil companies doing business within its borders.
 When Shell-BP acquiesced to this request at the end of June, the Federal Government extended its blockade to include oil.
 The blockade, which most foreign actors accepted, played a decisive role in putting Biafra at a disadvantage from the beginning of the war.

 Although the very young nation had a chronic shortage of weapons to go to war, it was determined to defend itself.
 Although there was much sympathy in Europe and elsewhere, only five countries (Tanzania, Gabon, Ivory Coast, Zambia, and Haiti) officially recognised the new republic.
 The United Kingdom supplied heavy weapons and ammunition to the Nigerian side, officially to preserve the multi-ethnic country it had created but also to preserve the supply of Nigerian oil to the United Kingdom and to protect the investments of Shell-BP.
 The Biafra side received arms and ammunition from France, even though the French government denied sponsoring Biafra.
 An article in Paris Match of 20 November 1968 claimed that French arms were reaching Biafra through neighbouring countries such as Gabon.
 The heavy supply of weapons by the United Kingdom was the biggest factor in determining the outcome of the war.